codefresh-io/docs.codefresh.io/_docs/runtime/managed-cluster.md

 1. Topology View: Select {::nomarkdown}<img src="../../../images/icons/add-cluster.png" display=inline-block/>{:/}.
   List View: Select the **Managed Clusters** tab, and then select **+ Add Cluster**.
 1. In the Add Managed Cluster panel, copy and run the command:
-  `cf cluster add <runtime-name> [--dry-run]`
+  `cf cluster add <runtime-name> [--labels label-key=label-value] [--annotations annotation-key=annotation-value][--dry-run]`
   where:
+  * `--labels` is optional, and required to add labels to the cluster.
+When defined, add a label in the format `label-key=label-value`.
+Separate multiple labels with `commas`.
+  * `--annotations` is optional, and required to add annotations to the cluster.
+When defined, add an annotation in the format `annotation-key=annotation-value`.
+Separate multiple annotations with `commas`.
-  `--dry-run` is optional, and required if you want to generate a list of YAML manifests that you can redirect and apply manually with `kubectl`.
+  * `--dry-run` is optional, and required if you want to generate a list of YAML manifests that you can redirect and apply manually with `kubectl`.

    {% include